6.2. Function Documentation#

 How might we specify sqr, a square-root function?
 First, we need to describe its result.
 We will call this description the returns clause because it is a part of the specification that describes the result of a function call.
 It is also known as a postcondition: it describes a condition that holds after the function is called.
 Here is an example of a returns clause:

-(** returns: [sqr x] is the square root of [x]. *)
+(** Returns: [sqr x] is the square root of [x]. *)

 But we would typically leave out the returns:, and simply write the returns clause as the first sentence of the comment: